douglashill/DynamicButtonStack/README.md

 ### Direct

-1. Clone this repository.
+1. Clone this repository or download [`DynamicButtonStack.swift`](DynamicButtonStack.swift) from GitHub.
-2. Drag `DynamicButtonStack.swift` into your Xcode project and add it to your target.
+2. Drag this file into your Xcode project and choose to add it to your target when prompted.

 ### Swift Package Manager

 Add DynamicButtonStack to an existing Xcode project as a package dependency:

 1. From the File menu, select Swift Packages › Add Package Dependency…
-2. Enter “https://github.com/douglashill/DynamicButtonStack” as the package repository URL.
+2. Enter `https://github.com/douglashill/DynamicButtonStack` as the package repository URL.

 ### CocoaPods